BYRIO/krita-webdoc-zh/user_manual/getting_started/basic_concepts.rst

 Because many of these operations are per pixel, Krita allows you to use the filter as part of the :ref:`filter_brush_engine`.

-In most image manipulation software, these are separate tools, but Krita has it as a brush engine, allowing much more customisation than usual.
+In most image manipulation software, these are separate tools, but Krita has it as a brush engine, allowing much more customization than usual.

 This means you can make a brush that desaturates pixels, or a brush that changes the hue of the pixels underneath.

-Filter Layers, Filter Masks and Layerstyles
+Filter Layers, Filter Masks and Layer Styles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Krita also allows you to let the Filters be part of the layer stack, via :ref:`filter_layers` and :ref:`filter_masks`.
 Filter Layers affect all the layers underneath it in the same hierarchy.
 Transparency and transparency masks on Filter Layers affect where the layer is applied.